 Sets of solid marks are allowed as an alternative to manufactured line to meet the line marking requirements.
 The allowance of solid markings is set to sunset in 2035.
 WDFW will evaluate the effectiveness of solid markings and manufactured line and consider how best to move forward.

 All solid marks must cover the entire circumference of the line and be regularly serviced and maintained in a condition to be able to identify the mark to the marking scheme.
 One set of solid marks consists of 2 marks of specific colors spaced apart on the line at a specified distance, the color of marks and spacing depends on the starting line color.
-Below in table 4 are the details for the two options for sets of solid markings, depending on the starting line color.
+Table 5 describes the two options for sets of solid markings, depending on the starting line color.
+Table 6 shows examples of sets of solid marks painted.

-Table 4.
+Table 5.
 Coastal Dungeness crab fishery requirements for sets of solid marks to meet the line marking requirements.